cisagov/untitledgoosetool/README.md

 ## Getting Started

 ### Prerequisites
-Python 3.7, 3.8, or 3.9 is required to run Untitled Goose Tool with Python.
+Python 3.7, 3.8, 3.9, or 3.10 is required to run Untitled Goose Tool with Python.

 Firefox is required for authenticating with Untitled Goose Tool.

+Currently, the only MFA method accepted in Untitled Goose Tool is the push notification offered by the Microsoft Authenticator app.

 It's also recommended to run Untitled Goose Tool within a virtual environment.